symfony/symfony-docs/quick_tour/the_controller.rst

 The Session
 -----------

-Even if the HTTP protocol is stateless, Symfony provides a nice session object that represents the client (be it a real person using a browser, a bot, or a web service).
-Between two requests, Symfony stores the attributes in a cookie by using the native PHP sessions.
+Even if the HTTP protocol is stateless, Symfony2 provides a nice session object that represents the client (be it a real person using a browser, a bot, or a web service).
+Between two requests, Symfony2 stores the attributes in a cookie by using the native PHP sessions.

 Storing and retrieving information from the session can be easily achieved